denten-books/plain-text/1-chapter.md

 transformation: used to make war and to create art.
 What are our machines optimized for?
 The passive voice points to the root of the problem.
 A computational mechanism that extends agency should embody values that correspond to the agent of the action.
-In other words, we must be able to project our values through the machine, and not the other way around.
+In other words, we should be able to project our values through the machine, and not the other way around.
 What seems like a technologically determined inevitability is often simply the imposition of values from without.
 It is an attempt to social and political,